Typing Math in Microsoft Word

 If you are typing math content on a line by itself (or at the very end of a line) and are finished typing content for that line, simply press enter to go to the next line and exit equation mode in Word.
 You can then type regular text on the new line or can begin another equation using ALT + EQUALS or Insert + Equation again.

-If you are typing inline math content (math content which is contained in the same line as regular text) and wish to resume typing regular text on that same line after the math content, press the right arrow to exit the math content equation box.
+If you are typing inline math content (math content which is contained in the same line as regular text) and wish to resume typing regular text on that same line after the math content, press the right arrow key to exit the math zone.
 Then press the spacebar key to create a space between the math content and your next word and type the rest of your sentence as usual.
 (Omit the spacebar key if you are typing punctuation immediately after the math content.)

 4. Converting handwritten math to typewritten math